 At A High Level

 After breaking out the data in the pivot table, I transferred all of that data into a new excel sheet.
-Here, I am sorting the total amount of searches on all devices during this time period.
+Here, I am sorting the total amount of searches on all devices during period.
 I broke out the results to make it a bit easier to read.
 Now again, I want to stress that you should go back and check out the seasonality factors when you choose some of these keywords, but I am just looking at keyword potential at a high level.

 I decided to sort all the “affordable” key terms by largest to smallest.
-In column C, I decided to run a formula to basically divide all of this data by 12.
+In column C, I decided to run a formula to divide all of this data by 12.
 The 12 represents one year, or 12 months.

 Figure out the Cost Per Click